 For those on the CPD scheme to comply with requirements to allow them to use the CSTDB

 designation rather than CSRT, you must remain on the scheme and submit your yearly CPD points summary.

 How to join the PCA CPD Scheme

-Complete the CPD Application form and return it to us at the address below, together with 2 passport photographs.
-We will then send you the relevant paperwork and organize your membership to the scheme.
+Complete the CPD Application form and return it to us at the address below, we will then send you the relevant paperwork and organize your membership to the scheme.
 If you have any questions then please contact Amber Topham in the PCA office: Tel 0844 375 4301 or e-mail firstname.lastname@example.org

 If you have any questions then please contact Gail Littlefair in the PCA office: Tel 0844 375 4301 or e-mail Gail@property-care.org